 Stone paper can be printed on just as easily as conventional paper and plastic, unless using laser printers, which can reach too high a temperature.
 It is an ecological alternative to traditional plastic carrier bags or conventional paper and provides a great option if you wish to help cut down on the cutting down of trees.

 Palm leaves tableware

 Many of us are not going to experience a luxurious, palm tree-laden beach holiday this year.
-We won’t get to lay back in the sand and soak up the sun, the waves, or the spiky, drooping beauty of some idyllic palm leaves.
+We won’t get to lay back in the sand and soak up the sun, the waves, or the spiky, drooping beauty of some prototypical palm leaves.
 That said, maybe we will see the latter and simply not recognise them.
 It’s a possibility, considering once palm leaves have been soaked in spring water, heat pressed into shape and then dried in the sun, they become something altogether more everyday: plates and bowls.
 100% compostable and biodegradable plates and bowls at that.

 Palm leaf tableware is a range of biodegradable partyware made using naturally fallen palm leaves.
 The manufacturing process is totally natural with no coatings or other additives applied at any point.
 The products are durable, waterproof, microwave, oven and fridge friendly, too, making them the perfect choice for any eco-conscious catering event.
 Who needs a beach holiday? *

 *Don’t answer that.

 Corn Starch Plastic